 Grammarly’s tone detector relies on a combination of rules and machine learning to identify signals in a piece of writing that contribute to its overall tone.
 By analyzing your word choice, phrasing, punctuation, and even capitalization, Grammarly can tell you how your message is likely to sound to someone reading it.

-Let’s say you’re writing a note to congratulate a friend on completing an ambitious project.
+Let’s say you’re writing an email to congratulate a friend on completing an ambitious project.
 You may find that the tone detector identifies your message as sounding excited and joyful.
 Nothing wrong with that!
 But if those same tones are detected in a piece of communication where they might be less appropriate (for instance, in a resignation letter), you can take the opportunity to dial back what you wrote and steer it in a different direction.

 How to use it

 The beta version of Grammarly’s tone detector is currently available as part of Grammarly’s browser extension for Chrome, Safari, Firefox, and Chromium Edge.
 (Since the date of this blog post’s publication, tone detector has also become available on Grammarly for Microsoft Office in Outlook and on the mobile Grammarly Keyboard.)
 To give it a try, be sure you have Grammarly installed on your browser, then head to a site where you can start writing, such as Gmail.
 Make sure to write a few sentences—the tone detector needs at least 150 characters to activate.

 As we continue to expand the types of writing feedback Grammarly offers, keep your eye out for more features designed to help you connect with your audience.
 In the future, you can expect Grammarly to not only help you identify the tone of your message but also offer specific suggestions for achieving the tone you want.